 The Scope of the Disqualification Requirement

-The disqualification requirement for collaborative lawyers is a defining characteristic of collaborative law.
+The disqualification requirement for collaborative lawyers when collaborative law concludes is a defining characteristic of collaborative law.
 Section 9 mandates it be included in all collaborative law participation agreements which seek to benefit from the act.
-Section 9 also contains additional provisions defining the scope of the disqualification requirement designed to insure that it is regarded as a serious commitment to collaborative law by both parties and collaborative lawyers alike and is not easily circumvented by referrals by a collaborative lawyer to affiliated lawyers if collaborative law terminates.